NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 -------------------------------

 Users should not have multiple batch jobs access the same files.
 This is typically done using hard- or soft-links.
-Access the same file from multiple batch jobs increases the load on the metadata servers (MDS), and can lead to a MDS locking up affecting all files served on that MDS.
+Accessing the same file from multiple batch jobs increases the load on the metadata servers (MDS), and can lead to a MDS locking up that affecting all files served on that MDS.

 Users should clean up files after the job runs successfully to ensure the file system has enough free space for all user's jobs.